On energy and particle production in cosmology: the particular case of the gravitino: Introduction

 The goal of the present paper is to work out explicitly the relation between the two different Fock spaces, which can be done analytically in the case of interest of an FLRW expanding spacetime, for the case of particles of spin $0,1/2,1$ and $3/2$.
 The connection can be described by a specific Bogolyubov transformation.
 We check that in all cases, the two Fock spaces coincide in the limit of flat space and no time evolution, as it should.

 Intuitively one would also expect the two Fock spaces to match also for very large momenta ${\bm k}$, where the effects of spacetime curvature are small.
 This holds indeed for the case of particles of spin $0,1/2$ and $1$, but fails to be true for the Rarita--Schwinger field of spin $3/2$.
 This puzzling result has an interpretation for models of nonlinear, constrained supergravity \cite{Bergshoeff:2015tra, Ferrara:2015tyn}, like the ones discussed in \cite{Hasegawa:2017hgd, Kolb:2021xfn, Kolb:2021nob,Dudas:2021njv}, in terms of the UV cutoff which is naturally associated to such effective constructions and which forbids then to trust this UV limit.
+Because of this, it was also suggested in \cite{Kolb:2021xfn,Kolb:2021nob} that the effective supergravity theories that present such overproduction of longitudinal gravitinos should not belong to the landscape of quantum gravity but rather to the swampland.
 However, the same behaviour occurs also in the case of linear supergravity coupled to one chiral multiplet \cite{Kallosh:1999jj, Kallosh:2000ve, Giudice:1999yt, Giudice:1999am, Nilles:2001fg, Nilles:2001ry}, theory which is in principle defined up to the Planck scale.
 We do not have a detailed understanding of this puzzling result, which definitely point out towards the need to use the Fock space of the energy operator to discuss particle production and backreaction in this case.
 Actually, for all examples of fields of various spins we consider, the Bogolyubov transformation between the two Fock spaces does not converge fast enough to the identity in the UV.
 More precisely, the number of particles seen from one Fock space computed on the ground state of the other Fock space diverges.
 However, we believe that this should not be an obstacle in comparing energies in the two Fock spaces, since energy requires renormalization anyway.

 The physical significance of such difference between the two Fock spaces is supported also by the regularization and renormalization of the vacuum energy.
 Indeed, the zero-point energy subtraction from the energy operator must correspond to standard diffeomorphism-invariant counterterms in the original lagrangian.
 This is crucial to discuss the backreaction of the produced particles and, more in general, for the consistency of the theory.
 We argue that, while the zero-point energy that one obtains from the ground state in the Fock space associated to the genuine energy operator $H_{\Phi} (\Phi,\Pi_{\Phi})$ can indeed be understood in this way, the one obtained from the zero-point energy of the ground state in the Fock space of the instantaneous hamiltonian $H_{\varphi} (\varphi,\Pi_{\varphi})$ does not correspond to diffeomorphism-invariant counterterms.
 Since the field $\varphi$ is not a Lorentz scalar anyway, it is not obvious how to consistently renormalize the instantaneous hamiltonian $H_{\varphi} (\varphi,\Pi_{\varphi})$, which is a procedure that would need to be performed if someone insisted in using the instantaneous hamiltonian to compute the physical energy density of the produced particles.